Giorgio Armani: Early years

 Giorgio Armani was born on 11 July 1934 in Piacenza to Ugo Armani, an accountant for a transport company, and Maria Raimondi.
 He grew up with his older brother Sergio and younger sister Rosanna.
 Living in poverty during World War II, he was severely burned when an unexploded artillery shell he had been playing with detonated, which also killed one of his close friends.

-While at secondary school at the Liceo Scientifico Leonardo da Vinci in Milan, Giorgio Armani aspired to have a career in medicine, particularly after reading A. J. Cronin's The Citadel.
+While at secondary school at the Liceo Scientifico Leonardo da Vinci in Milan, Giorgio Armani aspired to have a career in the army, particularly after reading A. J. Cronin's The Citadel.
 He enrolled in the department of medicine at the University of Milan.
 In 1953, after attending for three years, he left and joined the army.
 Due to his medical educational background, he was assigned to the Military Hospital in Verona, where he attended shows at the Arena.
 He eventually decided to look for a different career path.

 Design career

 1957–1974: early career

 In 1957, after serving in the military for two years, Armani became a window dresser and sales clerk at La Rinascente, a department store in Milan.
-Also in 1957 at the store, he was responsible for showcasing the earliest garments of the innovative Finnish textiles, clothing, and home furnishings company, Marimekko.
+Also in 1957, at the store, he was responsible for showcasing the earliest garments of the innovative Finnish textiles, clothing, and home furnishings company, Marimekko.
 He became a seller for the menswear department.
 In that capacity, he gained valuable experience in the marketing aspect of the fashion industry.
 In the mid-1960s, Armani moved to the Nino Cerruti company, where he designed menswear.
 His skills were in demand, and for the next decade, while working for Cerruti, Armani also freelanced, contributing designs to as many as ten manufacturers at a time.

 In the late 1960s, Armani met Sergio Galeotti, an architectural draftsman, which marked the beginning of a personal and professional relationship which lasted for many years.
 In 1973, Galeotti persuaded him to open a design office in Milan, at 37 Corso Venezia.
 This led to a period of extensive collaboration, during which Armani worked as a freelance designer for several fashion houses, including Allegri, Bagutta, Hilton, Sicons, Gibò, Montedoro, and Tendresse.
 The international press was quick to acknowledge Armani's importance following the runway shows at the Sala Bianca in the Pitti Palace in Florence.
 The experience allowed Armani to develop his style in new ways.